No game has attracted the attention of gambling strategists like Baccarat (aka Punto Banco).

 For centuries, gamblers have tried to come up with that one unbeatable strategy that would make them rich.
 Even today, you could spend hundreds or even thousands on a supposedly 'infallible' system.

 Below, we describe our recommended Baccarat strategy.
-Check it out, then try it out by playing on our FREE Baccarat game (see below).
+Check it out, then try it out by playing at one of our recommended Baccarat casinos (see below).

 A quick look at the odds in Baccarat will show where the house has its edge - in the 'Tie' bet.
 This bet will win less frequently, so the pay out is correspondingly large, with the aim of tempting the player.
 The odds of 'Tie' winning are 10.5-1, though the payout is only 8 to 1.

 The two other bets (Banker and Player) have similar odds to each other, but the payouts are different as the banker bet is subject to a 5% commission (the 'vigorish').